-Hospital insurance that pays for inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
+Medicare Part A is hospital insurance that pays for inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.

-Medical insurance that helps pay for doctors' services, outpatient hospital care, and other medical services that aren't covered by Part A.
+Medicare Part B is medical insurance that helps pay for doctors' services, outpatient hospital care, and other medical services that aren't covered by Part A.

-A Medicare supplement insurance policy sold by private insurance companies to fill "gaps" in Original Medicare Plan coverage.
+Medigap is a Medicare supplement insurance policy sold by private insurance companies to fill "gaps" in Original Medicare Plan coverage.
 Medigap policies only work with the Original Medicare Plan.

 A decision made by a Medicare Advantage (MA) organization or one of its health care professionals, about MA services or payments that customers believe they should receive.

 The Original Medicare Plan has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance).
-It is a fee-for-service health plan where the fees you pay are based on a portion of the cost of the services..
+It is a fee-for-service health plan where the fees you pay are based on a portion of the cost of the services.
 There is an initial deductible.
 Then Medicare pays its share of the Medicare-approved amount, and you pay your share (coinsurance and deductibles).

 This term refers to the feature where once the expenses that you have paid (out-of-pocket spending) reach a certain level, you have a higher level of coverage (typically 100% coverage) for the remainder of the year.
 See below for the definition of out-of-pocket spending.

-The amount you pay for prescription or medical care from your own money when you receive services, whether in the form of a copayment, coinsurance, or 100 percent of costs.
+The amount you pay for prescription drugs or medical care from your own money when you receive services, whether in the form of a copayment, coinsurance, or 100 percent of costs.
 If you have an out-of-pocket maximum on your plan these expenses are tracked by your plan during the year to see if you have reached the level where you qualify for a higher level of coverage, typically 100% coverage for the reminder of the year.

-Groups of practicing doctors and other health care experts.
+Quality Improvement Organizations are groups of practicing doctors and other health care experts.
 They are paid by the Federal government to check and improve the care given to Medicare patients.
 They must review your complaints about the quality of care given by any health care professional providing Medicare-covered services.
 QIOs also hear certain appeals for people with Medicare.